 Beyond that, plans are in motion to haul the boat out of the water during the last week in Oct. at Washburns Yard across the creek and cover it with shrink wrap to protect it for the winter.
 If all goes well we will be headed home to Fl around 5 Nov.

+Beginning with a leisurely 3 day cruise up the Potomac River last week, Charis and crew visited Washington, D.C. for a delightfully relaxed 5 days of touring and sightseeing.
+We anchored in the Washington Channel almost in the shadow of the Washington monument.
+For $15 per day we had full access to the numerous amenities of the Capitol Yacht Club, just a 10 minute walk to the Metro subway station in L'Enfant Plaza mall.
 The highlight was a fabulous morning of touring all of the monuments on the mall on our bikes stopping to touch and feel each in a rare quiet and peaceful manner.
 In bright sun with few others around every moment was filled with sights and sounds of our history creating a virtual sensory overload.
 We rode well over 7 miles around the mall, the White House grounds and the Lincoln and Jefferson Memorials, ending with a great hamburger at the golf course club house on Haynes Point.
 Another highlight was a morning spent with our friends Laura and Jason at an Art Festival in Old Town Alexandria.
 More than 200 vendors displayed mostly very high quality art and crafts in the antique setting of King street in Old Town.
 The 2 day voyage back down the Potomac was broken by anchoring in a scenic small basin behind the village of Cobb Island.
 Then home to our slip in the Solomons We did have a bit of a thrill as sizable swell rolling up the bay left over from tropical storm Gabriel combined with 20k local winds to create a quite sporty ride as we rounded Point Lookout entering the bay from the Potomac.
 The boat did very well while the crew developed acute white knuckle syndrome.